 Set up a Git repository

-Check out a project from a remote host (clone)
+Create a project by checking out and attaching directories from a remote host (clone)

-DataGrip allows you to check out (in Git terms clone) an existing repository and create a new project based on the data you've downloaded.
+DataGrip allows you to check out (in Git terms clone) an existing repository and create a new project with the data you've downloaded.
+The new project will have the downloaded data available as attached directories in the Files tool window

-Put an existing project under Git version control
+Put an existing directory under Git version control

 Choose Git as the version control system and click OK.